 Our operations are primarily located in Kazakhstan and a majority of our costs are incurred in Kazakhstan.
 Since the majority of our expenses are denominated in tenge, inflationary pressures in Kazakhstan are a significant factor affecting our expenses.
-For a variety of reasons, including geopolitical factors and the COVID-19 pandemic, Kazakhstan is facing heightened inflationary pressure, impacting the cost of doing business (in both supply and labor markets).
+For a variety of reasons, including geopolitical factors, Kazakhstan is facing heightened inflationary pressure, impacting the cost of doing business (in both supply and labor markets).
 These inflationary pressures have been and could continue to be exacerbated by geopolitical turmoil and economic policy actions, and the duration of such pressures is uncertain.
-According to the NBK, annual consumer price inflation for the years ended December 31, 2023, 2022 and 2021 was 9.8%, 20.3% and 8.4%, respectively.
+According to the NBK, annual consumer price inflation for the years ended December 31, 2022, 2023 and 2024 was 20.3%, 9.8% and 8.6%, respectively.
 A period of sustained inflation, coupled with high interest rates, could lead to market instability, new financial crises, a decrease in loan origination, an increase in borrower defaults, fewer products on our Marketplace Platform, reductions in consumer purchasing power and the erosion of consumer confidence, all of which could have a material adverse effect on our business, financial condition, results of operations and cash flows.